Furtini/deel-test/README.md

 5. **_POST_** `/balances/deposit/:userId` - Deposits money into the the the balance of a client.
 A client can't deposit more than 25% his total of jobs to pay. (at the deposit moment)

    1. Throws and error when trying to deposit mode then 25% of his total jobs to pay.
-   2. I'm assuming his jobs to pay includes new and in_progress jobs.
+   2. I'm assuming the client jobs to pay includes new and in_progress jobs.

 6. **_GET_** `/admin/best-profession?start=<date>&end=<date>` - Returns the profession that earned the most money (sum of jobs paid) for any contactor that worked in the query time range.